-7. Chief of Naval Operations' Tenets.
+7. Chief of Naval Operations' Priorities.

 - a.
-War fighting first
+Warfighting

 - b.
-Operate forward
+Warfighters

 - c.
-Be ready
+The Foundation that supports them

 8. The NROTC Mission Statement.

 a.
 The NROTC Program was established to develop Midshipmen

 mentally, morally and physically and to imbue them with the highest ideals of duty, and loyalty, and with the core values of honor, courage and commitment in order to commission college graduates as naval officers who possess a basic professional background, are motivated toward careers in the naval service, and have a potential for future development in mind and character so as to assume the highest responsibilities of command, citizenship and government.